 The Trustees review the Society's strategic plan annually with a key objective being the future financial stability of the Society through additional service offering.
-Anticipating increased demand for specialist care there is currently a program of upgrading the residents rooms in place and the Trustees are currently considering detailed options for creating additional space thereby increasing the residential capacity and facilities of Tamar House coupled with expanding the specialist care services of the Society.
-The trustees have begun improvements to the garage building, plant room and residents bathrooms.
+Anticipating increased demand for specialist care there is currently a program of upgrading the residents rooms in place and the Trustees are currently considering detailed options for creating additional space thereby increasing the facilities of Tamar House coupled with expanding the specialist care services of the Society.
+The trustees have converted the garage building, to office and staff rest room.